2 Thessalonians 2

 15Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle.

 Paul now gives the imperative.
 Stand firm.
 Hold fast to what you have been taught - by spoken word when Paul was with you, and by letter (his epistles) now that he is away.
-"Tradition" in Scripture is not medieval ecclesiasticism; it is apostolic teaching, the faith once delivered to the saints.
-You are not called to novelty but to fidelity.
-Not to innovation but to steadfastness.
+"Tradition" in Scripture is apostolic teaching, the faith once delivered to the saints.
+You are called to fidelity and steadfastness.

 16Now our Lord Jesus Christ himself, and God, even our Father, which hath loved us, and hath given us everlasting consolation and good hope through grace, 17Comfort your hearts, and stablish you in every good word and work.